-Payable related to a lawsuit represented an amount due to a third-party company.
+\ The Group had a payable related to a lawsuit due to a third-party company.
 The original debtor claimed that the Group has breached the previously agreed settlement agreement, and transferred the debt to the third-party company during the year ended December 31, 2021.
 On April 20, 2023, the Group entered into a settlement agreement with the third-party company regarding the payments.
-According to the agreement, the Group will settle the balance in several payments until March 2024, and part of the balance has been classified to other payables - noncurrent.
+As of December 31, 2022 and 2023, the balance was \$1,593 and \$410, respectively.
+The Group settled all the outstanding balance in March 2024.